 North Lebanon Township Municipal Authority (NLTMA) was formed in 1982.

-The 5 member board is made up of residents of the township and they are appointed by the Board of Supervisors.
+The 5-member board is made up of township residents who are appointed by the Board of Supervisors.

 The board members serve 5-year terms and meet monthly at the township building.

 NLTMA operates a collection system that is over 60 miles long and currently has 7 pumping stations.
 Most collection systems are significantly smaller with less pumping stations.

 NLTMA has 4793 EDUs (Equivalent Dwelling Units).
 This is not the number of customers, as some customers are assessed with multiple EDUs.
 The EDUs are assigned based on a chart issued by the City of Lebanon Authority (CoLA).